AdesisNetlife/croak/README.md

 Please, follow the LiveScript language conventions and [coding style][4]

-You must add new test cases for any feature or refactor you do, also take in mind follow the same design/code patterns already existing
+You must add new test cases for any feature or refactor you do, also keep in mind to follow the same design/code patterns that already exist

+## TODO list

+- More test cases scenarios and destructive/evil testing
+- Support for extending/overriding Grunt configuration
+- Features c
+- Support for multiple Gruntfile in the same project?

 ## Authors